Elliott advances in NASCAR playoffs with Talladega victory

 Elliott was fifth on the final restart with two laps remaining and claimed control of the outside lane to stalk leader Ryan Blaney.
 The 2020 Cup champion surged ahead with a push from Erik Jones on the final lap, threw a block on Blaney’s attempt to reclaim the win and then beat Blaney to the finish line by .046 seconds.

-Elliott is the first driver through five playoff races to automatically advance into the next round with a victory.
+Elliott is the first driver through five playoff races to automatically advance into the next round with a victory, and he reclaimed the lead atop the Cup standings.
 The first four races were won by drivers not eligible for the championship in a chaotic start to the 10-race postseason.

-NASCAR’s new Next Gen suddenly developed a rash of problems, from mechanical failures, tire problems and unexplained fires, and the stiffness of the car has led to violent crashes that have injured at least three drivers.
-Alex Bowman and Kurt Busch are sidelined with concussions, and Cody Shane Ware raced Sunday with a broken foot.
-Busch has missed 11 consecutive races, while Bowman was injured just last week.

-The Bowman concussion pushed the drivers to their breaking point as veterans began to openly criticize NASCAR’s slow response to concerns they claim they’ve been raising from the early stages of the Next Gen’s development.
+“It gets you through to the next (round) and that’s all you can ask for is just to add more opportunities,” Elliott said.
+“So it’s a big deal and we’re excited for these final handful of events and hopefully we can give it a run.”

 The final caution was because Daniel Hemric stalled on pit road with an engine problem with seven laps remaining.
 Blaney was the leader and NASCAR had to throw the caution because Hemric was stranded inside his car in a dangerous spot.